TMHSDigital/Typing-Game/README.md

 - `isGameStarted`: Boolean flag to trigger the timer on the first keystroke.
 - `correctCharacters`: Counter for accurate keystrokes.
 - `totalCharactersTyped`: Counter for total keystrokes.
+- `mistakes`: Counter for every incorrect keystroke.
+- `highScore`: Persisted best WPM using `localStorage`.
+- `isHardMode`: Boolean state for the visual blur toggle.

 ### Metrics Calculation
 - **WPM (Words Per Minute)**: Calculated using the standard formula: